TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

-**Is there some chat/irc channel for EXT:solr point available?**
+**Is there some chat/irc channel for EXT:solr available?**

-Join us on official `Slack for TYPO3<https://forger.typo3.org/slack>`_ and get answers related to EXT:solr in #ext-solr channel immediately!
+Join us on the official `Slack for TYPO3<https://forger.typo3.org/slack>`_ and get answers related to EXT:solr in the #ext-solr channel immediately!

 |